-Our schoolwide plan includes strategies to address the needs of all students in the school, but particularly those at risk of not meeting the state academic standards.
-The plan addresses how we regularly monitor and revise the plan based on student needs.
+The schoolwide plan includes strategies to address the needs of all students in the school, but particularly those at risk of not meeting the state academic standards.
+The plan addresses how the district regularly monitors and revises the plan based on student needs.

 Classroom teachers meet weekly to collaborate by grade level with alternating weeks attended by the reading coaches.
-We analyze the Reading Mastery assessments, Acadience progress monitoring data, and MAP scores for each reading group to make data-based decisions for the students. (included is a sample of the Reading Mastery Assessment form).
-We also follow the 'Decision Rules for Reading Support' that we have created to assist in the consistency of our student support.
+The district analyzes the Reading Mastery assessments, Acadience progress monitoring data, and MAP scores for each reading group to make data-based decisions for the students. (included is a sample of the Reading Mastery Assessment form).
+The district also follows the 'Decision Rules for Reading Support' that have been created to assist in the consistency of student support.

-Our Decision Tracking Spreadsheet on a Google Doc is used to record all interventions for each student.
-When we identify at-risk students, we plan interventions based on the data.
+The Decision Tracking Spreadsheet on a Google Doc is used to record all interventions for each student.
+When the team identifies at-risk students, a plan for interventions is based on the data.
 The intervention is recorded with the details of the intervention, date started, goal, assessment measurement, and any additional notes.
 This data is reviewed and analyzed during Collaboration meetings, MTSS meetings, and/or ISPS Leadership Team meetings.
-When the data reflects a need for a change, we either intensify or fade the intervention.
+When the data reflects a need for a change, the team either intensifies or fades the intervention.
 These changes are documented on the spreadsheet.
-Our MTSS process is included.
+The district's MTSS process is included.